 However, if leaves turn yellow all over the plant at the same time, this is a sign that your plant is in distress.

-Is it too late to revive a plant with lots of yellow leaves?
-No, you can help your orchid get more light and nutrients.
-It will more than likely flourish.
+Can you save the plant still?
+Yes, you can help your orchid get more light and nutrients.
+After which, it’ll more than likely flourish.

 However, remember that orchids do best in indirect sunlight.
 Some problems are caused by placing orchids in too much sun.